Symptoms of Bad Strut Mount

 2. Uneven tire wear

 Another common symptom of a bad strut mount is uneven tire wear.
-As the strut mount wears, it can change the suspension alignment and affect the camber leading to negative or positive camber.
+As the strut mount wears, it can change the suspension alignment and affect the camber, leading to a negative or positive camber.

-Generally speaking, a bad strut mount causes negative camber, which leads to the tires wearing prematurely on the inside.
+Generally speaking, a bad strut mount causes a negative camber, leading to the tires wearing prematurely inside.
 A bad strut mount can cause excessive camber; the tire may look like it is leaving.

 The strut mounts allow the strut to rotate freely about the frame.
-Once a strut mount fails, it can restrict this movement and make the steering wheel hard to turn.
+Once a strut mount fails, it can restrict this movement and make turning the steering wheel hard.
 A bad start mount can make the steering hard to turn, especially at low speeds.

 Another related issue to a bad strut mount is that the steering wheel doesn’t return to the center after completing the left or right turn.
 Remember that damaged suspension components or alignment issues such as excessive toe-in/toe-out can also cause this problem.